coder/coder/docs/dotfiles.md

 If any of the above files are found in the specified order, Coder will execute the first match, and the rest will be skipped.

-The Setup scripts must be executable.
-If they are not, Coder will not execute them.
-If the script is not executable, you can make it executable by running:
+The setup script must be executable, otherwise the dotfiles setup will fail.
+If you encounter this issue, you can fix it by making the script executable using the following commands:

 ```bash
 cd <path_to_dotfiles_repo>